A Short Guide to Profit and Loss Management for Small Businesses

 If you have profit and loss experience then, reading a P&L statement is easy.
 It consists of the following sections;

-The money earned by selling the goods and services is called revenue.
+The money earned by selling goods and services is called revenue.
 It is also the break-even point in the business that qualifies the mark for earning profits.
 If your break-even point is the same as the revenue then there is no profit in the business.

 For the business to become successful the revenue must surplus the break-even point.